 Massage can help to relieve muscular tension, and take our nervous system from a ‘flight, fight or freeze’ state to a ‘relax, rest and digest’ state.
 This in turn can help to relieve pain and discomfort.
 And when we relieve that discomfort, that can then make it easier for you to undertake any strengthening work that you may need to do to deal with the underlying cause of your pain.
 The NHS recommends that manual therapy should be carried out alongside an exercise programme - such as this pilates video.

 Back pain is probably one of the most common complaints that my clients experience, and one that massage can often help to relieve.
-If your back is causing you discomfort, you can book in with me at FIA Nails, Beauty and Wellness in Diss, or for a visit to your home.
-Or feel free to give me a call on 07791 085504 to discuss whether massage is a good option for you.
+If your back is causing you discomfort, you can book in with me at my Kenninnghall therapy room or for a Friday session in Diss.
+Or feel free to get in touch to discuss whether massage is a good option for you.

 Author Hannah Tabram.
 Category Blog.
 First published Thu, 19 May 2022 10:42:04 +0100